pecheylauren02/mp2-supervillain-personality-quiz/README.md

 ## Future Features

-I would like to add an additional feature to the website.
+I would like to add additional features to expand the site.
 This unfortunately fell out of the scope of this project, but would be useful to users in future.

-#### New Feature here

-I would like to add **Add text here**
+#### User Log In Account and Sign Up Page

+This would give the user the ability to save their results and recommendations, creating a secure account and log in so that they can re-access their data.

+#### Additional Personality Quizzes

+As was mentioned previously, this quiz is a simple design, but would ideally be part of a larger, more complex quiz website.
+Therefore, for future features, I would like to add:
+- Different types of personality quizzes, so the user can learn about their personality in a variety of different contexts
+- Add a navbar that would help the user navigate through the different quizzes
+- Add more detailed information, backed by psychological research, about the different personality types in the quiz results sections

 ## Testing and Bugs